 What causes tight calf muscles?

-Tight calf muscles may be caused by a compartment syndrome.
-This is where the muscle becomes too big for the sheath surrounding the muscle causing pressure, sometimes pain, and restricted movement.
+Tight calf muscles may be caused by a combination of issues.
+A compartment syndrome occurs where the muscle becomes too big for the sheath surrounding the muscle causing pressure, sometimes pain, and restricted movement.

-Biomechanical problems of the foot or from running style can increase the strain on the calf muscles.
+Biomechanical problems of the foot or from running style can increase the strain on the calf muscles, resulting in repetitive strain and overuse.
+An injured muscle may tighten up to proect itself.
 Gait analysis on a treadmill can identify this and orthotic inserts may be prescribed to correct this.

-Calf muscles may have gradually tightened up over a period of months by not stretching enough before and after training.
+Tight calf muscles may have developed gradually over a period of months by not stretching enough before and after training.
 Tiny micro tears in the muscles cause them to go into spasm.
 When they are in spasm or contracted then blood cannot easily get into them.
 The muscles have squeezed the blood out like a sponge.
 If the muscles do not get enough blood then they will not get enough nutrients and so will tighten up to protect themselves and weaken and so on.

 What can the athlete do?